Thousands of federal firefighters face a looming pay cut. How much is up to Congress

 "I can't afford to live on 40 hours a week," she said.

 Still, officials and firefighters are urging for some action to be attached to the larger effort to fund the federal government.
 Congressional staffers estimate the Interior Department will run out of money on Sept.
 30. As of Sept.
-13, the Forest Service reports, at most, enough funding to cover the cost of just two pay periods after the end of the fiscal year on Sept.
-30.
+13, the Forest Service reports, at most, enough funding to cover the cost of just two pay periods after the end of the fiscal year.

 "Put simply, without a permanent pay fix that creates certainty for our federal firefighters at both the Forest Service and the Department of the Interior, we will continue to lose these employees to other, higher paying jobs which leave communities, wildlife and public safety in jeopardy," said a spokesperson for the Agriculture Department, which oversees the Forest Service.